RyuZhihao123/Modular-Tree-Modeler-25/README.md

 (1) Open the ``GraphTreeModeler.exe``.
 This is the window for visualization of 3D results.

-(2) Open the ``GraphTreeModeler.exe``, which is the window for visualization of 3D results.
-Then open the ``GraphTreeModeler_UI.exe``, which is the user interface for the interactive design of species graphs.
+(2) Then open the ``GraphTreeModeler_UI.exe``, which is the user interface for the interactive design of species graphs.
 Please note that, the two exes must be opened in this order.

 (2) Design Graphs.
 Below are the